 Image

-The leadership advisor service is a team of experienced current or recent principals who have been brought together to provide support for current principals.
+The leadership advisory service is a team of experienced current or recent principals who have been brought together to provide support for current principals.
 The team facilitates communication across schools and clusters to share expertise and solutions.
 They also provide support and clarity for changes to policy or Ministry initiatives, and coaching to help principals address the challenges they face.

 “Our job is to use all our experience as principals, and what we learn from within the Ministry, to help make things work in the busy, rapidly evolving school environment."